-- a) know the principles for supporting independence in the activities of daily living for people with a learning disability - b) know how to support people with a learning disability to develop and continue their interests, social life and community involvement and know why this is important - c) be able to support people with a learning disability to retain, regain or develop skills for everyday life - d) know how to support a person with a learning disability with their personal hygiene; including; washing, dressing, using the toilet, doing laundry and keeping their home habitable - e) be able to provide support for people with a learning disability to manage their finances as appropriate - f) know how to support people with a learning disability to use a personal budget to help them live well and take part in meaningful occupations and activities - g) understand how to signpost and refer to professional advice services for people with a learning disability - h) be able to support people with a learning disability to choose and use services and facilities and decide how long to use them for (for example, housing, transport and leisure services) - i) understand a person with a learning disability's rights in relation to reasonable adjustments when accessing and using services - j) understand the value of engagement in training, education, employment or meaningful occupation for people with a learning disability
+- a) know the principles for supporting independence in the activities of daily living for people with a learning disability and the kinds of support people may need for tasks such as: travelling; understanding information; making decisions; managing health; communicating and using health services - b) understand the social model of disability and how one's own actions may enable a person or disable them - c) know how to support people with a learning disability to develop and continue their interests, social life and community involvement and know why this is important - d) be able to support people with a learning disability to retain, regain or develop skills for everyday life and take part in meaningful occupations and activities - e) know how to support a person with a learning disability with their personal hygiene; including; oral hygiene, washing, dressing, using the toilet, doing laundry and keeping their home habitable - f) be able to provide support for people with a learning disability to manage their finances as appropriate, including how to use a personal budget

-- k) be aware of the support available to people with a learning disability to access education, training and employment - I) know how to support people with a learning disability with an outcome-focused review - m) understand the factors that impact on a person with a learning disability being able to get around their physical and social environment, including discrimination, bullying and hate crime - be able to use everyday technology such as google maps, skype and apps for task planning, calendars online shopping etc. to enable people with a learning disability to choose and use the full range of social interaction available to other people - o) be aware of the benefits of supporting people with a learning disability to choose to develop and maintain their relationships with family and friends - p) be aware of the role of families and carers in enabling people with a learning disability to live well - q) know how to recognise and respond to the cultural, religious and spiritual needs of a person with a learning disability - r) know how to recognise and respond to the sexual and emotional needs of a person with a learning disability - s) know how to support people with a learning disability to manage setbacks and personal difficulties by drawing on their strengths and assets - t) understand the importance of a positive, person-centred approach to risk - u) be able to support people with a learning disability to exercise their right to vote.
+- g) understand how to signpost and refer to professional advice services and key sources of support for people with a learning disability including the local authority learning disability team and learning disability support in the local hospital trust - h) be able to support people with a learning disability to choose and use services and facilities and decide how long to use them for (for example, housing, transport and leisure services) - i) understand a person with a learning disability's rights in relation to reasonable adjustments when accessing and using services - j) be aware of the support available to people with a learning disability to access education, training and employment - k) know how to support people with a learning disability with an outcome-focused review - understand the factors that impact on a person with a learning disability being able to get around their physical and social environment, including discrimination, bullying and hate crime - m) be able to use everyday technology such as google maps, skype and apps for task planning, calendars online shopping etc. to enable people with a learning disability to choose and use the full range of social interaction available to other people - n) be aware of the benefits of supporting people with a learning disability to choose to develop and maintain their relationships with family and friends - o) know how to recognise and respond to the cultural, religious and spiritual needs of a person with a learning disability - p) know how to recognise and respond to the sexual and emotional needs of a person with a learning disability - q) be aware of the kinds of support people with a learning disability may need when experiencing significant changes in their lives - r) know how to support people with a learning disability to manage setbacks and personal difficulties by drawing on their strengths and assets - s) understand the importance of a positive, person-centred approach to risk - t) be able to support people with a learning disability to exercise their right to vote.

-- a) know how to promote personalisation in learning disability care and support - b) understand the theories and principles that underpin outcome-based practice for people with a learning disability - c) be able to assist a person to develop a support plan to meet their identified needs and right to make choices - d) be able to facilitate the implementation and review of support plans led by the person with a learning disability and others - e) be able to contribute to the review of housing, transport and leisure services for people with a learning disability - f) be able to contribute to the development of practices and services that meet the individual needs of people with a learning disability.
+- a) know how to promote personalisation in learning disability care and support - b) understand the theories and principles that underpin outcome-based practice for people with a learning disability - c) be able to assist a person to develop a support plan to meet their identified needs and right to make choices - d) be able to facilitate the implementation and review of support plans led by the person with a learning disability and others - e) be able to contribute to the review of housing, transport and leisure services for people with a learning disability